cooelf/SemBERT/README.md

 For prediction, use the flag: `--do_predict` for either the script `run_classifier.py` or `run_snli_predict.py`.
 The output pred file can be directly used for GLUE online submission and evaluation.

+### Data annotation (Semantic role labeling)

-We provde two kinds of semantic labeling method,
+We provide two kinds of semantic labeling method,

 * **online**: each word sequence are passed to label module to obtain the tags which could be used for online prediction.
 This would be time-consuming for large corpus.
 See  *tag_model/tagging.py*